tutti/ExcavatinatorAPI/README.md

 #### Excavatinator.events
 Contains general events you may want to listen to.
 See the Events section for more information.

+#### Excavatinator:getActiveDigsites()
+Returns a list of active digsites for the player's current continent.
+The list contains Digsite objects.

+#### Excavatinator:getCurrentDigsite()
+Returns the digsite the player is currently at, or nil if the player is not at a digsite.
+This is a Digsite object.

+#### Excavatinator:getFindsForDigsite(digsiteID)
+Get a list of finds for a specific digsite, or an empty table if there were no finds for that digsite.
+The list contains Find object.

+#### Excavatinator:getFindsForCurrentDigsite()
+Get a list of finds for the digsite the player is currently at, or an empty table if the player is not at a digsite.
+The list contains Find objects.

+#### Excavatinator:getAllFinds()
+Get a complete list of all finds Excavatinator has recorded.
+The list contains Find objects.

 #### Excavatinator:getCrateableArtifacts()
 Get a list of item IDs for the artifacts the player has in their inventory that can be crated.
 The list will not contain duplicates.

+#### Excavatinator:getRaceByIndex(index)
+Look up a race by index.
+Note that this is Excavatinator's index for the race, not WoW's.
+Returns a Race object.

 #### Excavatinator:getRaceByID(id)
 Look up a race by ID.
-IDs are sequential, with the newest races having the smallest IDs.
+This is the ID the game uses for the race; these IDs are not sequential, or even particularly logical.
 Returns a Race object.
-Since the IDs have historically changed when new races are added, if you're looking up a specific race I recommend looking up races by key instead, however IDs are better for iterating over the races.

 #### Excavatinator:getRaceByKey(key)
 Look up a race by its key.
-The key is a lower case identifier used by Excavatinator, and may be used to look up a race without knowing its ID.
+The key is a lower case identifier used by Excavatinator, and may be used to look up a race without knowing its index or ID.
 Returns a Race object.
 The following are the available keys as of writing:
     - drust
     - zandalari
     - demonic